Skip to main content

 Te bu (Te bu)

-Te bu is a ubiquitous drink made from mature coconut flesh.
-The flesh is grated, mixed with water, and strained to produce a milky liquid.
-It represents the importance of the coconut in Kiribati cuisine, providing a source of hydration and nutrients.
+Te bu is an everyday drink made from mature coconut flesh, which is grated, mixed with water, and strained into a milky liquid.
+It speaks to how central the coconut is to Kiribati cooking, supplying both hydration and nutrients.

 milk